 Lancaster RSPB Group Talks

-Lancaster RSPB Group is organising a series of talks starting in February, in the meeting room near the Coffee Shop.
+Lancaster RSPB Group is holding a number of talks in the meeting room near the Coffee Shop.
 Some meetings are daytime, others will be evenings as shown below.
 The meetings are open to all whether you are an RSPB member, a group member or not a member at all.
 Do come along and hear all about these fascinating subjects.

 Stout footwear, warm clothing and packed lunches are recommended for field outings.
 If weather forecasts are poor, please ring 01524 241606 the previous evening before 9pm.
 The leader has discretion to cancel an event if the weather conditions are unfavourable.

 We hope that members will do their best to reduce car use by car-sharing as much as possible.
 If help is required to attend a meeting please email email@example.com and we will do our best to assist.

 At indoor meetings marked * the RSPB requests a donation to help cover the cost of the event.

 The Centre at Halton is on Low Road, Halton,post code LA2 6NB and grid reference SD 511650